 Here at EYP, Dr Nikki McCloud and associates are specialists in Health Psychology.
-Nikki runs a Health Psychology Service in the NHS and can help with adjustment to illness, life-changing diagnoses, pain management and the anxiety and stress associated with these.
+Nikki developed and managed a Health Psychology Service in the NHS and can help with adjustment to illness, life-changing diagnoses, pain management and the anxiety and stress associated with these.

 Psychological therapy can help with chronic pain including back, neck, head and face pain, fibromyalgia, neuropathic pain and pain related physical injuries e.g. road traffic accidents.
 Pain can impact mental wellbeing and lead to depression, anxiety, frustration and anger.
 It can also lead to insomnia and relationship problems.
 Yet many clients can feel misunderstood by medical professionals and loved ones alike as pain is a very subjective experience.

 Chronic fatigue is an often misunderstood problem leaving individuals feeling unheard and misunderstood.
 Here at EYP we use a number of approaches to help you cope with the effects of Chronic Fatigue on your physical, emotional and social life.
 We conduct an assessment in a non-judgemental way and work with you to decide a way forward.
 It is also possible to work with occupational psychology to assist with work adjustments or your medical provider if you have other needs.